top of page

 4. Less People at Historical Sites

-The olden-day architectures in the Dutch Square, the old Chinatown, the sky tower, the museums, monuments, etc, in Malacca are always open to public.
-These sites are best visited on weekdays with lesser crowds then weekends.
+The olden-day architectures in the Dutch Square, the old Chinatown, monuments, etc, are always opened without admission fees.
+These sites are best visited on weekdays with lesser crowds than weekends.
+The sky tower, museums, or those with admission fees, are normally closed on Monday.

 If your objective is to take photos of the historical sites, all the more you should be there on weekdays with lesser people walking around — unless you want to take photos of long queues outside restaurants, people posing in front of monuments, cars congesting the roads or the bustling night market.